 I, Frankenstein – Fail

 Sin City: A Dame to Kill For – Fail

 Before we talk numbers, let me just say, I’m only pretending to be scientific.
 There’s a strong bias because as I went down the list, I only included movies…that I had heard of.
 The list was general, so deciding if they were SFF was entirely based on whether I had previously heard of it.
 Also, it’s entirely possible I miscategorized some or did basic math wrong.

 Regardless, while my research was no where near exhaustive, I felt I got a sample size big enough to draw some conclusions.
 26% of original SFF movies failed the Bechdel Test.
 42% of book-based SFF movies failed the test.

-42% of the movie type I go to the theater to see most DON’T EVEN HAVE WOMEN TALKING TO EACH OTHER.
+42% of the movie type I go to the theater to see DON’T EVEN HAVE WOMEN TALKING TO EACH OTHER.